Effects of Inertia, Load Damping and Dead-Bands on Frequency Histograms and Frequency Control of Power Systems: Frequency deviations

 \subsection{Bimodal histograms}

-In computing the results of previous scenarios we have assumed that dead-bands equally extends from the $60\,\hertz$ center frequency.
-Said in the opposite way, we have assumed that the average value of frequency is $60\,\hertz$ and thus it locates exactly in the mid-point of the dead-band.
-We now introduce the deterministic load power drift described by \Ref{F:VarLoad}, namely we assume that the load at \textsc{bus13} slowly varies during the 24 hours along which we simulate the \textsc{ieee 14 bus} power system.
+In computing the results of previous scenarios we have assumed that dead-bands equally extend from the $60\,\hertz$ center frequency.
+Said oppositely, we have assumed that the average value of frequency is $60\,\hertz$ and thus it locates exactly in the mid-point of the dead-band.
+We now introduce the deterministic load power drift described by \Refe{F:VarLoad}.
+We assume that the load at \textsc{bus13} slowly varies during the 24 hours along which we simulate the \textsc{ieee 14 bus} power system.
 This power imbalance causes a corresponding frequency shift.

-By considering our simplified power system model and the daily time-varying load, \RefEq{E:Mean2} and \RefEq{E:Std} show that the average value of $\Delta \omega$ periodically cycles around 0 with a constant $\sigma$ variance, i.e., the central Gaussian curve in \RefFig{F:Cycle} shifts horizontally back and forth over time.
+By considering our simplified power system model and the daily time-varying load, \Refe{E:Mean2} and \Refe{E:Std} show that the average value of $\Delta \omega$ periodically cycles around 0 with a constant $\sigma$ variance, i.e., the central Gaussian curve in \RefFig{F:Cycle} shifts horizontally back and forth over time.
 If the average frequency variation and $\sigma$ are large enough, we expect that the probability of crossing the dead-band increases cyclically.
 The result will be a bimodal histogram with equal peaks of occurrences outside of the dead-band.

 We simulated the system with ${D_{\mathrm{L}} = 2}$, ${\mathrm{d_{za}} = 100\,\milli\hertz}$, i.e., with a larger dead-band, and ${P_{\mathrm{L0}}=1\,\mega\watt}$, thereby obtaining the \circled{e} frequency histogram shown in \RefFig{F:Histo2}.
+This new choice of dead-band is coherent with values by other \textsc{tso}s.
+Note that this large value should better contribute to keeping \acp{tg} inactive and thus to obtain a well-shaped (Gaussian) frequency histogram.

-It can be noticed that no \ac{agc} was introduced to compensate the slowly varying deterministic power.
+It can be noticed that no \ac{agc} was introduced to compensate for the slowly varying deterministic power.
 As a consequence, the average frequency value varies in a slow (quasi-static) manner above and below $60\,\hertz$.
-This translates into going closer to the upper and lower limits of the dead-band.
-Thus, as already stated, the likelihood of crossing the dead-band and tFriggering the activation of \acp{tg} increases.
+It translates into going closer to the upper and lower limits of the dead-band.
+Thus, as already stated, the likelihood of crossing the dead-band and triggering the activation of \acp{tg} increases, even though ${D_{\mathrm{L}} = 2}$.